-We believe a worthwhile goal is to diagnose and treat patients in an individualized fashion, based on their profile of genes, biomarkers, and phenes (quantitative phenotypic data, including clinical information), using a combination of low-dose rational polypharmacy and lifestyle changes (exercise, nutrition, behaviors), promoting whole-body health, to get synergistic benefits and minimize side-effects.
-Personalized diagnosis and treatment, for every patient, in every doctor's office!
+We believe a worthwhile goal is to understand, diagnose, treat, and improve individuals based on their profile of genetic variants, biomarkers, and phenes (quantitative phenotypic data), including clinical and daily life information.
+The use of lifestyle changes (exercise, nutrition, behaviors), promoting whole-body health, along with the use of medications in rational combinations, can lead to synergistic benefits and minimize side-effects.

 "The future is already here – it's just not evenly distributed" -William Gibson